 STEP 5

-Select the restore entry of the latest kernel.
+Select the restored entry of the latest kernel.

 STEP 6

-The menu will change to show multiple recovery options, and from the start of the recovery, it will only start the computer normally.
+The menu will change to show multiple recovery options, and from the start of the recovery, it will only start the computer usually.

 STEP 7

-Other options provide you with a number of tools that allow you to manually troubleshoot common startup problems.
+Other options provide several tools that allow you to troubleshoot common startup problems manually.

 STEP 8